-9. Registration for courses
+9. Registration for modules

-- (1) It is a requirement of enrolment with the College that a student registers for courses as specified in the programme specification and in accordance with procedures and deadlines published by the Director of Academic Services.
-Students enrolled for a repeat year must register for courses specified by their Head(s) of Department. - (2) The programme specification may provide for a student to register, subject to the agreement of his/her Head(s) of Department, for one or more courses taught outside the College.
-In such cases, the student will be subject to the regulations of the other institution as well as those of Royal Holloway. - (3) A student may not register for a course s/he has previously taken and passed or which is deemed to overlap with any other course s/he has previously taken and passed. - (4) By registering for a course, a student is also deemed to have entered him/herself for assessment in that course. - (5) Visiting Students who are registered for one term of study at the College must register for a minimum of 40 and a maximum of 60 credits in that term.
+- (1) It is a requirement of enrolment with the College that a student registers for modules as specified in the course specification and in accordance with procedures and deadlines published by the Director of Academic Services.
+Students enrolled for a repeat year must register for modules specified by their Head(s) of Department. - (2) The course specification may provide for a student to register, subject to the agreement of his/her Head(s) of Department, for one or more modules taught outside the College.
+In such cases, the student will be subject to the regulations of the other institution as well as those of Royal Holloway. - (3) A student may not register for a module s/he has previously taken and passed or which is deemed to overlap with any other module s/he has previously taken and passed. - (4) By registering for a module, a student is also deemed to have entered him/herself for assessment in that module. - (5) Visiting Students who are registered for one term of study at the College must register for a minimum of 40 and a maximum of 60 credits in that term.